martabelfon/pt-rover-mission/README.md

 ### Configure the Rover:

+- Enter the pilot's name.

-- Set the initial position (X, Y) and direction (N, S, E, W).
+- Set the initial position (latitude and longitude) on the Mars map.

+- Choose the initial direction (North, East, South, West).

+### Start the Mission:

-- Click "Start Mission."
+- Click the "Start Mission" button to begin controlling the rover.

-### Enter Commands:
+### Control the Rover:

-- Write commands in the input field (F to move forward, L to turn left, R to turn right).
+- Enter commands manually in the text box or click "Generate Random Command" to move the rover.
-- Or click "Generate Random Command."

-### Execute Commands:

-- Click "Execute" to move the rover according to the commands.
-- If the rover encounters an obstacle or reaches the map boundary, an error message will be displayed.
+- If the rover encounters an obstacle or attempts to leave the map, an error message will appear.

+### Explore the Map:

+- Watch the rover move on the interactive map and use the compass to check its current direction.

 ## 📚 Command Examples